 The discussion and analysis of the Company's financial condition and results of operations is based upon its consolidated financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles.
 The preparation of these financial statements requires the Company to make significant estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses, and related disclosure of contingent assets and liabilities.
 These items are monitored and analyzed by management for changes in facts and circumstances, and material changes in these estimates could occur in the future.
 The more judgmental estimates are summarized below.
 Changes in estimates are recorded in the period in which they become known.
 The Company bases its estimates on historical experience and various other assumptions that the Company believes to be reasonable under the circumstances.
-Actual results may differ from the Company's estimates if past experience or other assumptions do not turn out to be substantially accurate.
+Actual results may differ from the Company's estimates.